Biden seeks to boost fuel economy to thwart Trump rollback

-The moves are big steps toward President Joe Biden’s pledge to cut emissions and battle climate change as he pushes to shift the nation away from internal combustion engines to battery-powered vehicles.
+The moves are big steps toward President Joe Biden’s pledge to cut emissions and battle climate change as he pushes a history-making shift in the U.S. from internal combustion engines to battery-powered vehicles.
+They also reflect a delicate balance to gain both industry and union support for the environmental effort, with the future promise of new jobs and billions in new federal investments in electric vehicles.

 The administration on Thursday announced there would be new mileage and anti-pollution standards from the Environmental Protection Agency and Transportation Department.
-In addition, it said the auto industry had agreed to a goal that 40% to 50% of new vehicle sales be electric by 2030.
+It said the auto industry had agreed to a goal that 40% to 50% of new vehicle sales be electric by 2030.

 Both the regulatory standards and the voluntary target will be included in an executive order that Biden plans to sign later Thursday.